Not everyone wants to buy what you’re selling.

 Your focus groups should have 10 to 12 participants.

-Show these people different products, services, or marketing campaigns your startup is planning to use.
+Show these people different products, services, or marketing campaigns your startup plans to use.

 See how receptive they are to what you’re showing them.